xodn348/agent/README.md

-# Claude Examples

-A collection of examples and best practices for working with Anthropic's Claude AI model.

-## Overview
+# AI and Blockchain Analysis Tools

-This repository provides examples and guidance for:
+This repository contains various tools and utilities for AI and blockchain analysis.

-- Basic usage of Claude API
-- Writing effective prompts
+## Projects

+### Bitcoin Analysis
+- Real-time transaction monitoring
-- Handling responses
+- Mempool statistics
-- Best practices
+- Fee analysis
-- Common use cases

 ## Getting Started

-1. Clone this repository
-2. Install dependencies: `pip install anthropic`
-3. Set your API key: `export ANTHROPIC_API_KEY='your-key-here'`
+Each project has its own README with specific instructions.

-## Examples
+## Contributing

-Check the `examples/` directory for sample code and use cases.
+Feel free to submit issues and pull requests.

-## Documentation
+## License

-For full documentation, visit [Anthropic's Claude Documentation](https://docs.anthropic.com/claude/)
+MIT License